catch-design/php-js-dev-test/README.md

 ## Installation

 Install Docker if it is not already \
-Open up a tab in the terminal and run \
+Open up a tab in the terminal, cd into the project root and run \
 `silverstripe-docker/develop.sh build` \
 then \
 `silverstripe-docker/develop.sh up`